tomascorrea/pyramid-capstone/examples/blog_api/README.md

     return user
 ```

-This example demonstrates how `pyramid-type-hinted-api` makes it easy to build robust, type-safe REST APIs with minimal boilerplate code while maintaining full compatibility with Pyramid's ecosystem.
+This example demonstrates how `pyramid-capstone` makes it easy to build robust, type-safe REST APIs with minimal boilerplate code while maintaining full compatibility with Pyramid's ecosystem.